dbt-labs/dbt-spark/docker/README.md

 # Docker for dbt
-This docker file is suitable for building dbt Docker images locally or using with CI/CD to automate populating a container registry.
+`Dockerfile` is suitable for building dbt Docker images locally or using with CI/CD to automate populating a container registry.

 ## Building an image:
 This Dockerfile can create images for the following target: `dbt-spark`